Dog Bites and Attacks in Athens Georgia

 Although a jury may ultimately determine that the dog’s history of lunging did not give the defendant knowledge sufficient for finding negligence, this plaintiff will, at least, get her day in court to prove it to a jury of her peers.
 As Green aptly demonstrates, a litigant must be prepared to overcome the many procedural obstacles that comes before any trial.

-The aid of experienced counsel goes a long way in helping to successfully advance your case through these stages, and the Atlanta dog bite attorneys at the Simon Law Firm are ready to help you should you have a possible claim to pursue.
+The aid of experienced counsel goes a long way in helping to successfully advance your case through these stages, and the Atlanta dog bite attorneys at Christopher Simon Attorney at Law are ready to help you should you have a possible claim to pursue.
 If you have been injured in a possible case of animal negligence and are curious about the legal options you may have for recovery, do not hesitate to contact us for a free case consultation.